Energy tariffs explained: How to check when your tariff is ending

 Pros: Fixed-rate tariffs are typically the cheapest option and can make budgeting for your business easier.
 They're also the only way to protect against future energy price rises

 Cons: If energy prices fall, you could be paying more than the current market rate for your energy until your contract expires.
-Automatic rollover at the end of your contract means you'll pay more expensive out of contract rates, but you can solve this issue by signing up for a new deal before your current one ends.
+Automatic rollover at the end of your contract means you'll pay more expensive out-of-contract rates, but you can solve this issue by signing up for a new deal before your current one ends.

 What is a variable-rate tariff?